 - Achieving smoother, clearer skin.

 - Most importantly, if a mole is suspected to be pre-cancerous early on, it can often be completely removed before it causes a serious health risk.
-At Glow Aesthetics and Surgery ALL of our mole excisions are sent to pathology where a Physician, who specializes in analyzing biopsy specimens under a microscope, can look at the mole and let us know if it is benign or not.
+At Tucson Cosmetics and Surgery ALL of our mole excisions are sent to pathology where a Physician, who specializes in analyzing biopsy specimens under a microscope, can look at the mole and let us know if it is benign or not.

-Who would best represent an Ideal Candidate for Mole Removal?
+Who would best represent an Ideal Candidate for this procedure?

-Those people who can physically and emotionally benefit from having their mole removed would be considered a good candidate for the procedure.
+Those people who can physically and emotionally benefit from having their mole removed would be considered good candidates for the procedure.
 However, people must remember that there are limitations to what cosmetic surgery can do.
-It is meant for improvement, not perfection and is important to have realistic goals and expectations about mole removal.
+It is meant for improvement, not perfection, and is important to have realistic goals and expectations about mole removal.
 It is realistic to expect that a scar may replace the unsightly mole.

 How is the Mole Removal Surgery Performed?

 Before the mole is removed, the area is cleansed and then an anesthetic is applied to numb the area.
 The type of mole being removed determines what technique is used.
 Depending on the technique, stitches may or may not be used.

-For excision of the mole, the surgeon uses a scalpel to cut the mole and a border of good skin surrounding it.
+For the excision of the mole, the surgeon uses a scalpel to cut the mole and a border of good skin surrounding it.
 The surgeon will determine the size of this border.
 Stitches are placed either deep within the skin or on the upper surface, depending on the depth of the excision.

 For the procedure that involves no stitches, a scalpel is used to shave the mole allowing it to be flush with the surrounding skin.
 Then using an electrical instrument, the doctor cauterizes the area to stop any bleeding.
 A topical antibiotic is applied to reduce the risk of infection.
 Shaving removes the protruding surface of the mole, but it can leave mole cells beneath the skin and may grow back.